Craft the Future

 Why this generous discount?
 Rue Pigalle believes that as a practice and career, craft is a joyful and optimistic way to address the serious issues of sustainability, material literacy, skills transmission, community economy, and equality.
 Click here to listen to Rue Pigalle Founder Isabelle Fish speak about the program’s goals with host Catelyn Thornton on Artscene on 99.3FM.

-If this discounted rate still remains a barrier, please reach out to YCA Program Lead Katrina Tompkins at katrina@countyarts.ca.
+If this discounted rate still remains a barrier, please reach out to YCA Program Lead Allison Nichol Longtin at allison@countyarts.ca.

 We are so grateful to our Youth Craft Academy Donors for making this program possible!